VideonLabs/liveedge-compute-code-examples/cloud-platform-agent/README.md

 # Dockerized LiveEdge Cloud control UI Example
 This Docker example serves as a demonstration of how a third-party controller application would interface with Videon's LiveEdge Cloud API.
-In this example, we step through what it takes to get a simple RTMP stream running via calls to the LiveEdge Cloud API, all from a server that can be run from anywhere.
+In this example, we step through what it takes to get a simple RTMP stream running via calls to the LiveEdge Cloud API, all from a server that can be run from anywhere (a server, your computer, or even a Videon EdgeCaster to control other Videon devices!).

 This demonstration application is intended to serve as a springboard for partners to develop their own, production-ready third-party controller, not as a tool to use in a production environment.
 As a result, if usage instructions are followed, this example functions well to demonstrate to interact with the LiveEdge Cloud API, but may not catch all errors or handle all user error.